pvcraven/2017_web_security/source/final/tyler/index.rst

 On top of that, there are certain things that just cannot be done with ES5 that ES6 allows for.
 It might not impact all projects significantly, but many of those that it does impact will benefit greatly from the greater functionality.
-It is because of these cases that I think it should be implemented whenever possible.
+It is because of these cases that it should be implemented whenever possible.

 Citations
 ---------
 ..
-[Features] Engelschall, Ralf S. "EMCAScript - New Features: Overview & Comparison."
+[Features] Engelschall, Ralf S. "ECMAScript - New Features: Overview & Comparison."
 ECMAScript 6: New Features: Overview and Comparison.
 Ralf S Engelschall, 2016.
 Web.
 17 Apr.
 2017. <http://es6-features.org/>

 ..
 [Mozilla] Various Authors.
 "ECMAScript 2015 Support in Mozilla."
 Mozilla Developer Network.
 Mozilla Developer Network, 26 Jan.
 2017.
 Web.
 17 Apr.
 2017. <https://developer.mozilla.org/en-US/docs/Web/JavaScript/New_in_JavaScript/ECMAScript_2015_support_in_Mozilla>.